What A Travel Journalist Wants You To Know Before You Book Your Next Vacay

 An ice-cold cocktail under a palm tree on a Caribbean beach was always a good idea.
-But after 18 months without travel, it’s now what dreams are made of.
-Literally dreams for most people, as Canada still has a non-essential international travel advisory in place and we’re in the middle of a fourth COVID wave.
-But as the government and the travel industry take a stronger stance on vaccinations (Air Canada recently announced that all employees must be vaccinated by October 30 and the federal government has said eventually all air and rail passengers will also need to prove vaccination), the possibility of travel is making a comeback.
+But after many of us have experienced a travel-free pandemic, it’s now what dreams are made of.
+Literally dreams for some of us, as UK international travel guidelines continue to change frequently.
+But as the government and the travel industry take a stronger stance on vaccinations, the possibility of travel is making a comeback.

+Of course, the fact that we can even consider travelling right now is a huge privilege.
+The COVID world looks different from country to country (because of global vaccine inequity, millions of people haven’t received even their first dose yet), and your travel has a direct economic and health impact wherever you go.
+That raises ethical questions about whether or not you should even be booking a trip right now.
+Add in that if you’re considering a vacation, you’re fortunate enough to have the means financially, have the vaccine, and likely do not have other restrictions (at-risk family members).
+Here’s the bottom line: Travel raises a lot of eyebrows at the moment, so if you’re going to do it, it’s never been more important to get it right.

 Advertisement